 The simplest of recipes.
-It’s so easy, its ridiculous.
+It’s so easy, it’s ridiculous!

 Endless possibilities and SO ADDICTIVE.

-How to make candied walnuts?
+How to make caramel walnuts?

 The recipe could not be any simpler-

-- Transfer to a parchment paper and sprinkle more salt on top (you as much or as little you like).
+Cook walnuts, brown sugar, water, butter and salt in a non-stick pan, until all moisture evaporates.
+Transfer to a parchment paper and sprinkle more salt on top (you as much or as little you like).
+Let cool completely.

+Done and DONE.
 SO easy and so delicious!

 5 Minute Caramel Walnuts

 - 1/4 cup + 1 tablespoon golden brown sugar, both packed (do not use dark brown)